vlandham/vlandham.github.com/_posts/2016-04-11-bubble_charts_in_js.md

 The bubbles are color coded based on grant amount (I know the double encoding using size and color isn’t very helpful - but this data set didn’t have any quick and easy categorical fields besides year).

-The data for this visualization comes from the Washington Posts DataPost.
+The data for this visualization comes from the Washington Post's DataPost.
 I’ve added a categorization to the amount for each grant (low, medium, high) and pulled out the start year, but otherwise have left the data alone.

 The rest of this tutorial will walk through the functionality behind this Gates Foundation visualization.
 This visualization is just a sketch of the functionality in the New York Times graphic - so we can see the relevant parts clearly.